ickyacky/Bedrock/README.md

 - `/ping` - Verify server is responsive.
 - `/(r|reply) (message)` - Reply to a direct message.
 - `/sethome (name)` - Set a home.
+- `/setspawn` - Set spawn for the current world.
+- `/spawn` - Teleport to the current world's spawn.
 - `/spy` - Toggle spying on direct messages.
 - `/tp [player]` - Teleport yourself to another player.
 - `/tphere [player]` - Teleport another player to yourself.